IP-CAM/Live-Products-Opencart-v.3.x/README.md

 # Live Products

 The Live Products extension is for CMS Opencart 3.
-It extremely extends standard OpenCart features for the product options.
+It allows to display additional information about the product and adds useful features of working with product options.

 The extension has been tested with OC 3.0.2.0 and default template, but should work with other OC 3.x and default-compatible templates and can be easily modified for newer OC versions and custom templates.